ecilasun/riscvtool/README.md

 Branching to 0x00010528
 ```

-NOTE: Take care to keep your binary away from address range 0x00000000-0x00005000 so that the loader code does not get overwritten while loading your binary.
+NOTE: Take care to keep your binary away from address range 0x20000000-0x2001FFFF so that the loader code does not get overwritten while loading your binary.
+All addresses from 0x00000000 up to 0x0FFFFFFF are available for program use otherwise (an 256Mbyte address range)

 # Debugging with GDB